 Your baby’s world at 5 months: growing stronger every day

-She’ll be using both hands for play and two-syllable sounds to communicate.
+They’ll be using both hands for play and two-syllable sounds to communicate.
 By the end of month 5, your little one will probably have the strength to sit up with some support and pass toys from one hand to another.

 Your 5-month-old needs proper nutrition to grow strong.
-Whether you choose to breastfeed or use baby formula, she’ll need protein, fat, carbohydrates, vitamins, and minerals to support the development of bones, muscles, immune system, brain, and eyes.
+Whether you choose to breastfeed or use baby formula, they’ll need protein, fat, carbohydrates, vitamins, and minerals to support the development of bones, muscles, immune system, brain, and eyes.
 Below are a few important components for growth and immune system development:

 - Vitamin C helps form collagen, a protein that gives structure to bones, cartilage, muscles, blood vessels, and other connective tissue.
 It helps maintain capillaries, bones, and teeth.
 In addition, vitamin C is essential for healing wounds and helping the body resist infection, and it aids in iron absorption.